STAY IN THE HIMALAYAN MOUNTAINS

 Majority group does not refer to a numerical majority.
 Majority group refers to the group that has power.
 Majority group is a more dominant group in any State or Situation.
 Many writers now suggest and use the terms subordinate group" and "dominant group rather than Minority Group" and majority group.
 Minority may include any group that is subnormal with respect to a dominant group in terms of social status, education, employment, wealth and political power.
+A minority group refers to a category of people who experience relative disadvantage as compared to members of majority group or a dominant social group.
+Minority group members often experience prejudice, discrimination, and oppression at the hands of majority group members.
 A majority-minority area or minority-majority area is a term used in the United States to refer to a jurisdiction in which one or more racial and/or ethnic minorities make up a majority of the local population.
+The term is used in voting rights law to designate voting districts which are altered under the Voting Rights Act to enable ethnic or language minorities "the opportunity to elect their candidate of choice."

+Falwell, a television evangelist who founded the Moral Majority in 1979, became the face of the religious right in the 1980s.
+He later founded the conservative Liberty University, which began as Lynchburg Baptist College in 1971, and served as its chancellor.
+The Moral Majority's stated mission was to reverse the politicization of immorality in our society.
 In the 1980s, Falwell's group claimed 6.5 million members, raising $69 million for conservative politicians and helping to elect Ronald Reagan president in 1980.
 Falwell dissolved the Moral Majority in 1989, saying that its political aims had been achieved.
 In South Africa, the Blacks were the majority group numerically, but a minority in terms of power.
 All this of course began to change with the inclusion of Blacks in the electoral process and the election of Nelson Mandela.

 A Majority Group’s